svenmass/abf-styleguide/wp-content/plugins/breeze/readme.txt

 == Changelog ==

+= 2.2.16 =

+* Improved: Increased expected API response timeout from 4 seconds to 30 seconds to better handle delayed responses.

 = 2.2.15 =

 * Improved: Updated handling and response messages for Cloudflare cache purge requests to provide clearer feedback and improve transparency.

 = 2.2.14 =